ProxymanApp/atlantis/README.md

 3. Create a Carthage Script as the [Carthage guideline](https://github.com/Carthage/Carthage#quick-start)

 For Carthage with Xcode 12, please check out the workaround: https://github.com/Carthage/Carthage/blob/master/Documentation/Xcode12Workaround.md

+## WS/WSS Traffic
+From Atlantis 1.9.0+, Atlantis is capable of capturing all [WS/WSS Traffic](https://github.com/ProxymanApp/atlantis/releases/tag/1.9.0), which is made by URLSessionWebSocketTask, and send to Proxyman app.
+You don't need to config anything, it works out of the box.

 ## Advanced Usage
 By default, if your iOS app uses Apple's Networking classes (e.g URLSession or NSURLConnection) or using popular Networking libraries (e.g Alamofire and AFNetworking) to make an HTTP Request, Atlantis will work **OUT OF THE BOX**.